 What Is Poaching In Tennis?

-In tennis, poaching is a strategy that can only be used in a doubles match.
 The term “poaching” refers to the return volley of the player closer to the net when their opponent’s shot was intended for the player closer to the baseline.
 It is often a tactic used to strike back before an opponent has the chance to reset or collect themselves to return the shot.

 Poach Low Hit Balls

-Being able to poach balls that have been served low gives your opponent even less of an advantage when it comes to returning the ball in play.
+Being able to poach balls that have been volleyed low gives your opponent even less of an advantage when it comes to returning the ball in play.
 In order to keep it in play at all, they often have to pop the ball up and over the net, which makes for a lack of control over its direction.

 Poach as the Stronger Player